chengyawlow/chengyawlow.github.io/_pages/about.md

 + **May 02, 2024**: Visiting the Max Planck Institute for Security and Privacy, Bochum, Germany.
   - Talk Title: Unlocking Fairness: Progressing Beyond Bias in Generative Models
 + **Apr.
 29, 2024**: Attending Machine Behavior Conference, Berlin, Germany.
 + **Apr.
-11, 2024**: Secured a position as one of the best teams in the [Face Recognition Challenge in the Era of Synthetic Data](https://codalab.lisn.upsaclay.fr/competitions/16970), held in conjunction with the IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR) 2024.
+11, 2024**: Secured a position as one of the winning teams in the [Face Recognition Challenge in the Era of Synthetic Data](https://codalab.lisn.upsaclay.fr/competitions/16970), held in conjunction with the IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR) 2024.
 + **Feb.
 01, 2024**: Our journal article has been published in the IEEE TIFS (SCIE, IF 6.3).
   - Paper Title: [Self-Attentive Contrastive Learning for Conditioned Periocular and Face Biometrics](https://ieeexplore.ieee.org/document/10418204)
 + **Dec.
 20 ~ 22, 2023**: Attending the KSC 2023 (represented by our undergraduate intern, Kaleb Asfaw) for an oral presentation.